How to Improve Project Visibility

 - Summarize the meeting outcomes.

 If you are using project management software, take some time to look at key reports and dashboards to track progress.
-Below is a sample status report from a project site using the free SharePoint project management template.
-This report surfaces upcoming tasks, issues, and overall project health in one dashboard.

 5. Leverage Microsoft Teams